Bihari culture: Saraswati Puja

 Saraswati Puja is performed by students.
 Usually, Students start preparations for the special day around one month early.
 It is mainly celebrated in schools and colleges.
 Nowadays, Saraswati puja is also performed in households and localities.
 In bihar, students offer their books and study materials as well as musical instruments in front of the goddess Saraswati who is believed to be the goddess of knowledge and wisdom.

 Other festivals

-Other local festivals celebrated with fervor in Bihar include:
+Other local festivals celebrated with fervour in Bihar include: